HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/README.md

 ![Screenshot from 2024-04-01 11-10-51](https://github.com/HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/assets/162244304/1099e569-2a89-49d8-b44a-cb71aec57952)

 In our case, 219 photos of both classes were captured and labelled.
-A ratio of 82%/18% was used for training and test respectively.
+A ratio of 82%/18% was used for training and testing respectively.

 - Step 4: Train the object detection model

   - Designing an impulse:
     An impulse is a pipeline used to define the model training flow.
 It takes in the images, performs feature engineering and uses a learning block to perform the desired task.
-A comprehensive understanding and other applications can be found [here](https://www.youtube.com/watch?v=o8UG1TJXuwk)
+For greater detail and other applications can be found [here](https://www.youtube.com/watch?v=o8UG1TJXuwk)

-    Starting off with our from the dataset collected.
+    Starting off with the dataset we collected.
 We will resize them to 160x160 pixels.
 This will be the input to our Transfer Learning block.

     ![Screenshot from 2024-04-01 15-40-34](https://github.com/HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/assets/162244304/4313104a-06c2-4269-a8a2-f3247bf4c243)